Joe's Kansas City Bar-B-Que: History

-Joe Davidson moved back to Oklahoma, and after 14 years out of the restaurant business he re-opened his own version of Oklahoma Joe's in Broken Arrow, Oklahoma in 2011, followed by a second location in Tulsa, Oklahoma in 2012.
-While the new Oklahoma restaurant's were using the same Oklahoma Joe's name as the Kansas City area restaurants, the different owners had distinctly different menus and variations in recipes.
+Joe Davidson moved back to Oklahoma, and after 14 years out of the restaurant business, he re-opened his own version of Oklahoma Joe's in Broken Arrow, Oklahoma in 2011, followed by a second location in Tulsa, Oklahoma in 2012.
+While the new Oklahoma restaurants were using the same Oklahoma Joe's name as the Kansas City area restaurants, the different owners had distinctly different menus and variations in recipes.
 The Stehneys did not own rights to the Oklahoma Joe's name outside of the Kansas City area, and they became concerned that the operations of other locations could dilute the brand of their operations in Kansas City.
 The Stehneys met with Davidson and agreed to change the name of their restaurants.
 Joe's slowly began the process of removing "Oklahoma" from its name in 2011 when it released Joe's Kansas City Bar-B-Que Sauce, without "Oklahoma" in the name.
 The change was followed by the release of Joe's Original French Fry Seasoning, again without any mention of "Oklahoma" in the logo.
-T-shirts sold by the restaurant also began to display the name "Joe’s Kansas City Bar-B-Que".
-In August 2014 Joe's made the official announcement that the name on their three Kansas City area restaurants would be changed to Joe's Kansas City Bar-B-Que as of November 17, 2014.
+T-shirts sold by the restaurant also began to display the name Joe’s Kansas City Bar-B-Que.
+In August 2014 Joe's made the official announcement that the name of their three Kansas City area restaurants would be changed to Joe's Kansas City Bar-B-Que as of November 17, 2014.
 The Stehney's ownership and operation of the restaurants remains unchanged.

 In July 2012, Joe's opened a third location in Leawood, Kansas.
 The Leawood restaurant is located near 119th and Roe Ave in an extensively remodeled building that formerly housed a TGI Friday's.